4lexandrine/leboncoin-front/README.md

   - cookies
 - Publish offer
 - Get detail of an offer
-- Buy whith Stripe :
+- Buy with Stripe :
   - credit card number : 4242 4242 4242 4242
   - expiration date must be in the futur